About our Tin Packaging

 Do you sell fresh olives?

-Sorry,we do not.
-We need all the olives we can grow to make our
+We do, but not our own.
+The olives we sell are from the central valley because we need all the olives we can grow to make our oil!

 Where can I buy your olive oils?

 We are available in stores across the country in limited amounts.
 You can always order online from us and we'll ship it straight to your door.